Articles in this section

 The User

-• Must stay in a quiet, silent place
+• Must be in a quiet, silent place

 • Must be the only one to appear on video